CagriCatik/PCB-Design-with-KiCad/webpage/docs/02_kicad/07_lessons-learned.md

 - **Symbol**: The logical representation of a component used in the schematic.
 - **Template**: A pre-configured project setup that speeds up the creation of new projects by providing a pre-made layout and configuration.
 - **PCB**: **Printed Circuit Board** – A board used to physically connect and support electronic components.

-## Conclusion

-By integrating these lessons into your workflow, you will be able to manage projects efficiently, create custom symbols and footprints, and take full advantage of KiCad’s powerful features.
-Whether starting from scratch or using templates, KiCad provides the flexibility and tools necessary for professional PCB design.